-Specifically, we ask you to be careful not to use water when cleaning the floors for the front entrance or toilet
+Specifically, we ask you to be careful not to use water when cleaning the floors for the front entrance or toilet for the individual housing units.

 Additionally, since there are cases where water leakage may occur due to a washing machine drain hose coming loose from its drain, we ask that you inspect such locations regularly.